 Gion by Night

 Today we have explored much of daytime Gion, but this district is a completely different world at night.
 In the more modern areas of Gion the bars and restaurants come alive as dusk falls, and in the preserved streets the lanterns are lit on the teahouses and maiko, or apprentice geisha, can be seen hurrying to their appointments.
-If you would like to explore this area at night, Inside Kyoto can organize a private Gion Evening Walk tour.
-And if you would like to meet a maiko or geisha in person, Chris Rowthorn Tours can arrange meeting a geisha.
+If you would like to explore this area at night, Chris Rowthorn Tours can organize a private Gion Evening Walk tour.
+And if you would like to meet a maiko or geisha in person, Chris Rowthorn Tours can arrange private geisha entertainment.

 Kyoto Vacation Checklist